sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 This other [section](/tutorials/RejectArtifacts/) of the tutorial contain methods that are currently recommended for rejecting artifacts.

 <span style="color: red>The current section refers to obsolete methods that are no longer recommended for artifact rejections, given new more efficient methods are now available.
-In EEGLAB 2019.1 and later version, make sure to select the option <i>Show all menus from previous versions of EEGLAB</i> in EEGLAB menu item <font color=brown>File > Preference</font"> to be able to use the tools on this page.</span>
+In EEGLAB 2019.1 and later version, make sure to select the option <i>Show all menus from previous versions of EEGLAB</i> in EEGLAB menu item <span style="color: brown">File > Preference</font"> to be able to use the tools on this page.</span>

 Strategy: The approach used in EEGLAB for artifact rejection is to use 'statistical' thresholding to 'suggest' epochs to reject from analysis.